 Balloon Pulmonary Valvotomy

 The heart’s two lower chambers are the ventricles and the right ventricle pumps blood to the lungs.
 It connects to the pulmonary artery, the main blood vessel leading to the lungs.
 Between the right ventricle and the pulmonary artery is the pulmonary valve, one of the heart’s four valves.
 In a normal heart, the pulmonary valve opens fully when the right ventricle squeezes and allows the blood to flow from the right ventricle to the pulmonary artery.
 However, you may have an abnormally thickened or fused valve from birth.
 The valve might have an abnormal number of small parts, called leaflets.
 As a result, the valve can’t open as fully as it normally would.
 As pressure builds up in the right ventricle, the heart has to work harder to push the blood out to the lungs.
 Over time, this can damage the overworked heart muscle and cause breathlessness and fatigue.
+Visit Manipal, the Best Cardiac Hospital in Brookfield for the treatment.

 Why choose Manipal Hospitals